 - The grade was not calculated in accordance with the grading criteria stated in the syllabus.

-- The grade was based on an arbitrary or unlawful reason, including discrimination, harassment, retaliation, or observance of religious holy days.
+- The grade was based on an arbitrary or unlawful reason.

 A formal grade appeal must be filed within 10 days of the start of class of the following semester to be considered.